dbpedia/embeddings/gsoc2017-akshay/README.md

 `python WikiTrainer.py output` trains Word2Vec embeddings using the plain text articles.

-`python RVA.py output` generates embeddings for the entities tagged by
+`python RVA.py output` generates embeddings for the entities using the plain text articles in the output directory.

 ## Workflow
 1. WikiDetector.py (replaceAnchorText)